i05nagai/memorandum/language/english_speaking.md

 * infiltrate
     * join secretly
         * to become a member of a group or organization to secretly gather information about its activities
-        * a journalist managed to inflitrate the powerful drug cartel
+        * a journalist managed to infiltrate the powerful drug cartel
     * enter ground
         * to move slowly into a substance, place, system, or organizatin
         * at about this time the new ideas about corporate management had begun to infiltrate local government